 The Young Age

-From April 25th the exhibition "The Young Age" is on display at the Cafe-Livingroom and in the conference-hall of the Center for Urban History.
+From April 25th to August, 13th the exhibition "The Young Age" was on display at the Cafe-Livingroom and in the conference-hall of the Center for Urban History.
 The exhibition is dedicated to retrospective of young people from 10's to 90's of XX century.
 The exhibition uses some digitized materials of the Urban Media Archive of the Center for Urban History from the collections of Volodymyr Rumiantsev, Lesya Krypyakevych (courtesy of the archive of Stepan Hayduchok), Maryna Kursanova, Andriy Boyarov (the work by Hruhoriy Porytskyi, the Greg), Nataliya Filevych, Lubomyr Petrenko, Mykhaylo Frantsuzov, Roman Vus, Borys Yasynovskyi.

 Two young ladies with cigarettes wearing slightly rolled over men’s pants are posing for a photo against a wall, with their hands in pockets.
 They flirt with the image that might be either their own, or the one near to them, or may be even odd.
 You can’t tell whether it’s serious or in jest.